 Stories will be evaluated on the basis of style/mechanics, theme, characters, and overall uniqueness.
 Josiah and I will be serving as judges.
 We’ve been working together for three years in various capacities, and our different but complementary skill sets make us a dynamic editorial duo.

-Josiah is the editor-in-chief of Story Embers, the fiction content manager at The Young Writer, and a literature nerd who fell in love with stories at an early age.
+Josiah is the summit & marketing director at Story Embers, the program director of The Young Writer, and a literature nerd who fell in love with stories at an early age.
 Because he’s fascinated by human motivations, he enjoys putting normal people in crazy situations (did he mention he writes fantasy?) and forcing them to make difficult choices.
 He will be zeroing in on themes, the motivations behind characters’ actions, and the events that push the protagonists toward the climax.
 He’s eager to be enthralled by your stories!

 How to Enter

 This year’s contest closed at 11:59 p.m.
 EDT on June 30, 2019.
 Thanks for your interest!
 Winners will be announced on or by October 4, 2019.
 If you place in the contest, we’ll contact you a few weeks prior to that.
 Otherwise, due to the volume of submissions we receive, we won’t be able to follow up with you on the status of your entry.

 Have a question about the contest?
 Email firstname.lastname@example.org or drop a comment below.

 Brianna Storm Hilvety is passionate about helping writers achieve their aspirations to captivate and change the world through fiction.
 As the blog and graphics director at Story Embers, she oversees the entire publishing department and its personnel, ensuring that content is processed, edited, scheduled, and posted on the site weekly, as well as superintends the creation of visual elements and organizes writing contests.